Rules of the EEF Photography Competition 2014

 37. Work will not be moved from one category to another by the judges, as it will be assumed that you will understand, before entering, which category best suits the image(s) entered.
 So be sure you read, and are aware of, the requirements for the categories first.

-38. Any successful entrant to the EEF Photography Awards may be called upon during the following year to participate in any appropriate marketing and PR activities for and on behalf of the organisers.
+38. Any successful entrant to the EEF Photography Competition may be called upon during the following year to participate in any appropriate marketing and PR activities for and on behalf of the organisers.